(Amended 7/18; 7/13/22)

 - Purchases that are considered time sensitive and would result in increased costs due to delay or the inability to continue to provide necessary services to patients, students, public, etc.

-- The University will submit a quarterly summary of emergency purchases over $50,000 to the Chief Operating Officer, Board of Regents, State of Iowa.
+- The university will submit a quarterly summary of emergency purchases over $50,000 to the Executive Director, Board of Regents, State of Iowa.

 In order to justify a sole-source purchase, one or more the following criteria must be substantiated in support of the justification: